trimble-oss/modus-web-components/react-workspace/projects/test-react-v17/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, install the dependencies using `npm i` and you can run:

 ### `npm start`